w-bonelli/w-bonelli.github.io/_posts/2020-11-30-an-ideology.md

 Fascism was defeated, but Bolshevism &mdash; that is, Stalin's revision of it, and all the revisions after that &mdash; followed closely behind.
 When it too fell, terror emerged; usually from elsewhere.
 Next the sheen of justice sheathed the blade of the state.

-The 45th president of the United States did not don the rags of his predecessors, and empire wore no clothes.
+45 did not don the rags of respectability, and empire wore no clothes.

 Will we redress it?
 Will we re-dress it?